 Fortunately, healthier substitutes for many of these items are easy to buy or make at home.

-Here are 8 healthy swaps for everyday food and drinks.
+Here are 8 healthy swaps for everyday foods and drinks.

-Creamer gives coffee a smooth, sweet taste and comes in a variety of scrumptious flavors, such as pumpkin spice and peppermint mocha.
+Creamer gives coffee a smooth, sweet taste and comes in a variety of flavors.

 Shake your creamer well before using it.

-Keep in mind that plain water is your best bet for staying hydrated throughout the day.
+Keep in mind that plain water is your best bet for staying hydrated and managing your weight.

-What’s more, sugary cereals marketed to children are often packed with high-fructose corn syrup and artificial food dyes like Red 40 — which may be associated with behavioral issues in sensitive children (
+What’s more, sugary cereals marketed to children are often packed with high-fructose corn syrup and artificial food dyes like Red Dye 40.
+These have been

 For a healthier alternative, choose one of the following high protein, high fiber breakfasts:

 Granola bars are a go-to snack choice for many people.
 Yet, most popular granola bars are filled with added sugars and other sweet ingredients, such as chocolate chips or candy coatings.